Finite-$N$ Bootstrap Constraints in Matrix and Tensor Models: Introduction

 Lately, the bootstrap approach has been useful to study matrix models numerically.
 This approach was first developed for matrix integrals \cite{Lin:2020mme,Kazakov:2021lel,Khalkhali:2020jzr} were it proved useful to probe critical behavior of the theory.
 It was then extended to matrix quantum mechanics \cite{Han:2020bkb}, where it proved useful to study the low energy behavior of theories.
 An important ramification of this program has been the study of matrix models related to string theory (see \cite{Lin:2025iir} for a review).
 There, the bootstrap approach has led to novel constraints on the BFSS matrix model \cite{Lin:2023owt,Lin:2024vvg,Lin:2025srf}, which is closely tied to the dynamics of D$_0$ branes in string theory.
 The IKKT model \cite{Li:2025tub} and the Marinari-Parisi model \cite{Laliberte:2025xvk} have also received attention.
 Other notable excursions of the matrix bootstrap include the study of matrix quantum mechanics at finite temperature \cite{Cho:2024kxn,Cho:2025nlv,Adams:2025nww}, Euclidean two-point functions of matrix models \cite{Cho:2025vws}, matrix models and their eigenvalue distribution \cite{Kovacik:2025qgj}, matrix models with a complex probability measure \cite{Maeta:2026oku}, and unitary matrix integrals \cite{Berenstein:2026wky}.

 Despite recent advances in the matrix bootstrap program, some research directions remain largely unexplored.
 This is the case, for example, for matrix models at finite $N$.
-Some progress has been done in the direction presented in \cite{Kazakov:2024ool}, where multi-trace conditions have been used to constrain a SU(2) and SU(3) matrix ensemble.
+For the bootstrap approach to yield strong bounds, one must usually take the large $N$ limit and make use of large $N$ factorization.
+At finite $N$, factorization breaks down and one must consider new tools.
+Recent work has shown some progress in overcoming this problem.
+Notably, in \cite{Kazakov:2024ool}, it was shown that multi-trace relations specific to certain values of $N$ can lead to bounds on simple matrix models transforming under the SU($N$) group, with the example of SU(2) and SU(3) worked out explicity\footnote{ This topic has also been studied for matrix quantum mechanical models transforming under the SU($N$) group \cite{Cho:2024kxn}.
+In this case, bounds appear naturally at finite $N$ without using multi-trace relations.}.
 However, finite $N$ constraints on models obeying other symmetry groups remain an open topic of study.
 Another direction that remains to be explored is applications to tensor models.
 Matrix models are a sub-family of the broader family of tensor models.
 Therefore, it is interesting to consider whether matrix bootstrap techniques also apply to this wider variety of models.
 Moreover, the connection between tensor models and random surfaces in higher dimensions is still an active topic of study.
 Understanding how bootstrap methods apply to tensor models may prove helpful to explore this topic.

 In the present work, we explore how matrix bootstrap techniques can be used to constrain matrix and tensor models at finite $N$, where $N$ is the dimension of the matrix/tensor models.
 Our paper is structured as follows.
 In Section \ref{sec:matrix_positivity_constraints}, we write down the matrix bootstrap techniques that will be used in our anaylsis.
 In Section \ref{sec:matrix_boot}, we test these techniques on a Gaussian matrix model with a quartic interaction.
 Finally, in Section \ref{sec:tensor_boot}, we show how matrix bootstrap techniques allow for bounds on a Gaussian tensor model with a quartic interaction.